Overview

 Visual Example

-Export to Text Shift+E
+Export to Text Shift+Alt+E

 Transform visual Blueprint graphs into human-readable text for debugging, documentation, code reviews, and AI-assisted analysis.
 The exporter flattens nested logic into an easy-to-follow tree structure.